-Ohioans will soon find out exactly when legal sports betting will arrive in the state.
-The Ohio Casino Control Commission will announce a universal start date on Wednesday for all operators to begin business.
+Earlier this summer, the Ohio Casino Control Commission announced a universal start date for all sports betting operators to begin business.

 The announcement threw cold water on speculation that the state was moving quickly enough through the rulemaking process to launch sports betting in Ohio early in the fall.
 Doing so would have allowed the state to take advantage of the huge draw of the NFL season and other professional leagues that kick off in October.

-The following are three scenarios for Ohio sports betting start dates that could be announced next week.
+The following were the three scenarios for Ohio sports betting start dates before the announcement came on June 1.

 Best case: Nov.
 1 sports betting launch means eight additional weeks of NFL